 Disclaimer: Drop sent the Massdrop x JBL LSR30X Powered Speakers to me for the purposes of a review here at Headfonics.
 We thank Drop for this opportunity.

 To read more about our reviews of Drop products on Headfonics click here.

 Right now, the Drop x JBL LRS30X are more aimed at the general audiophile who knows good sound but doesn't need a lot of volume.
 Someone with a relatively small room, but also one that is not set up for desk listening.

 I was always a Speakerphile in my younger days.
 I recall coming home from school and turning on my Pioneer towers that my grandpa gave me and upsetting the neighbors by blasting the Rocky II vinyl album on repeat…ha.

-Today, we will be listening to and rating the (Massdrop provided) JBL LSR-305 (Massdrop 30X) powered speakers.
+Today, we will be listening to and rating the Massdrop x JBL LSR30X powered speakers.
 I was very thankful to solicit a pair to listen to and enjoy.
-Let’s see how these 305’s fair against the competition at the $300-500 tier for powered speakers.
+Let’s see how these 305’s fare against the competition at the $300-500 tier for powered speakers.
 Shall we?
-For those interested in buying asap, join the Drop as soon as you can at the link below for a discounted pair.

-At a hefty 10lbs each and 11.75x 9.88x 7.28 inches for each unit, the 305 is a bit of powerhouse that holds dual Class D amplifiers inside: One for highs and another one for lows.
+At a hefty 10lbs each and 11.75x 9.88x 7.28 inches for each unit, the Massdrop x JBL LSR30X is a bit of a powerhouse that holds dual Class D amplifiers inside One for highs and another one for lows.